-I am the source of my error, and if I am careful not to judge hastily, I can be sure to never judge falsely.
+But there are ways to recognize small errors of which I am the source, through misuse of my will.
+If I am careful not to judge hastily, I can be sure to never judge falsely.

 Descartes's account of error thus allows small mistakes, but prevents systematic misunderstanding.
 I can be wrong about minor particular claims, but not about profound ones, like the existence of a physical world.